Grace & Truth Co-Op

 The name of the curriculum comes from the imagery of weaving a Tapestry.
 As founding author Marcia Somerville described it,” All of us are in history; we are all making it in this moment.
 History is God’s story of our lives, and the lives of many other people, all of whom He has created and called by name over the centuries for His own purposes, to give Him glory.
 He is the designer of a beautiful tapestry: time is the loom, creation is the warp, and human experiences are the threads.
 Each of us has a section of the tapestry to weave, and none of us sees the finished project here on Earth.
 We work from the back of the tapestry, according to a cartoon (an outline drawing, designed by the Master Weaver, that dictates our pattern) and without seeing the front, or finished side.
 We all choose our cartoon, our pattern.
 For all biblical Christians, that pattern is seen in God’s Word and Jesus’ life.
 God promises Christians that they are weaving a tapestry of grace and glory according to His will.”

-This year, we will be doing Tapestry of Grace’s Year Two, which will take us from the Fall of Rome in 476 A.D. up to the year 1800 A.D. in four units of nine weeks on average.
+This year, we will be doing Tapestry of Grace’s Year Three, which will take us from the year 1800 up until the Boxer Rebellion and the Second Boer War.

 Required Textbooks Needed: